Cryptocurrency and Mortgages

 Can you use crypto as collateral for a mortgage?

-In the US, there are products called crypto-backed mortgages.
-However, these haven’t launched in the UK yet.
+There are products called crypto-backed mortgages in the US.
+However, these haven’t been launched in the UK yet.

 Crypto-backed mortgages let you use your cryptocurrency as collateral to buy a home.
-With these products, you don’t need to sell your crypto holdings, which means you avoid paying tax charges and you won’t miss out on future gains.
+With these products, you don’t need to sell your crypto holdings, so you avoid paying tax charges and won’t miss out on future gains.
 As long as you meet your mortgage repayments, you’ll still have your crypto assets at the end of the loan term.

 The downside is you may not have enough collateral if the value of your cryptocurrency falls significantly.